The Constitutional Question at the Heart of Trump's Impeachment

 Related Stories

-Trump’s team is building much of the his defense around the bold legal argument that to warrant impeachment and removal a president must have violated the letter of the law.
+Trump’s team is building much of his defense around the bold legal argument that to warrant impeachment and removal a president must have violated the letter of the law.
 They argue that his actions in what Democrats charge was obstruction of Congress, the second impeachment article, similarly fall under his constitutional authority.

 “House Democrats’ newly invented ‘abuse of power’ theory collapses at the threshold because it fails to allege any violation of law whatsoever,” Trump’s lawyers wrote in a brief filed Jan.
 20. “House Democrats’ concocted theory that the President can be impeached for taking permissible actions if he does them for what they believe to be the wrong reasons would also expand the impeachment power beyond constitutional bounds.
 It would allow a hostile House to attack almost any presidential action by challenging a President’s subjective motives.”